 1. Answer Calls in 3 Rings or Less

 Answering incoming calls in three rings or less is the standard for the telephone answering service industry.
-Answering calls quickly gives callers a good impression of your business and shows that you value your customers.
+Answering calls quickly gives callers a good impression of your business and shows that you value your customers and their time.

 Three rings may not sound like a long wait time, but it equates to around 18 seconds of ringing.
 After waiting that long, customers are likely to hang up and call the competition.

 Clear enunciation is essential for a good customer call experience!
-Callers tend to call your business whenever they are ready to move forward in their buying process, so be sure that they can fully understand your call operators, it could cost you a sale!
+Callers tend to contact your business whenever they are ready to move forward in their buying process, so be sure that they can fully understand your call operators, or it could cost you a sale!

-Along with using a clear speaking voice, be sure to speak in a healthy pace.
+Along with using a clear voice, be sure to speak at a healthy pace.
 Speaking too quickly can give off the impression that you are impatient, and speaking too slowly can make callers feel as though they are boring you, which is definitely not good etiquette.

-It is nearly impossible to truly understand a speaker’s message without giving them your full attention.
-We go over four key steps to best listen to customers in this blog post.
-They include paying attention to the speaker, encouraging them to share the reasoning of their call, politely questioning any gaps in information, and repeating back what you heard to ensure accuracy—in this blog post.
+It is nearly impossible to understand a speaker’s message without giving them your full attention.
+We go over four key steps for effectively listening to customers—paying attention to the speaker, encouraging them to share the reason for their call, politely questioning any gaps in information, and repeating what you heard to ensure accuracy—in this blog post.

-Using the four fundamental parts of listening will help you to be a good listener, especially if you have the energy and determination needed to do it right.
+Following these four steps will help make you a good listener, especially if you have the energy and determination to do it right.

 Phone Etiquette Dos

-On the phone, where face-to-face interaction is impossible, tone of voice takes on significant importance.
+On the phone, where face-to-face interaction is impossible, tone of voice takes on significance.
 A defined tone of voice is essential in establishing clear communication between both parties.

 Remember, the entire outcome of the call rests on the demeanor and tone of your phone agent.

-While it may sound unnecessary, smiling when on a call has a huge impact!
+Although it may sound unnecessary, smiling when you’re on a call has a huge impact!
 According to a study, a smile can actually be heard through the phone.
 This is because when a person smiles, they tend to use a more friendly tone of voice.

-A caller has only a person’s tone of voice and helpful attitude on which to base their opinion over the phone.
+Over the phone, a caller has only a person’s tone of voice and attitude on which to base their opinion.
 A tone that displays confidence will have an advantage over a weak tone.
-Furthermore, a confident tone commands attention, gets interrupted less often, and is more likely to be considered a leader.
+Furthermore, a confident tone commands attention, gets interrupted less often, and is more likely to instill confidence in the caller or customer.

-At Dexcomm, we like to call this controlling the call.
-Rather than talking over the caller or allowing the conversation to ramble aimlessly, the agent is trained to capture the essential information of the call and get that information to the correct party.
-This is important when you are relying on a call answering service to extend the professionalism of the business that you have worked hard to build.
+At Dexcomm, we call this controlling the call.
+Rather than talking over the caller or allowing the conversation to ramble aimlessly, the call center agent is trained to capture essential information and get that information to the correct party.
+This is important when you are relying on a call center answering service to extend the professionalism of the business that you have worked hard to build.

-Always keep in mind that effective business telephone etiquette requires you to be: prepared, present, polite, patient, personable, professional, and proactive.
-Here at Dexcomm, we refer to these as the 7 Ps of call handling excellence, and believe that they are essential to proper phone etiquette.
+Always keep in mind that effective telephone etiquette requires you to be prepared, present, polite, patient, personable, professional, and proactive.
+At Dexcomm, we refer to these as the seven Ps of call handling excellence and believe that they are essential to proper phone etiquette.